aws-samples/cfn101-workshop/workshop/content/60-setting-up-nested-stack/100-lab-10-nested-stacks.md

 To pass the variable from one stack to another, you need to create an output containing the value in the stack that will be passing it on.
 Using the intrinsic function `!GetAtt`, CloudFormation can access the value from that stack and will pass it on as a parameter.

-Add the code below to `vpc.yaml` template.
+Add the code below to the `vpc.yaml` template.
 ```yaml
 Outputs:
   VpcId: